sphuff/xyz-insurance/README.md

+## Getting started

+To run the project, you will need to do an `npm install`, and then start up the proxy server (instructions below).

 ## Proxy Server

 In order to fulfill cross-origin requests, this project uses a simple proxy server to make requests.
 In order to spin up the proxy server, run `npm run proxy-server`.